encukou/abi3/ISOLATE_STDLIB_MODULES.rst

 Process
 -------

-The following process should be added to the Devguide, and stay there until all modules are converted.
+The following process should be added to the Devguide, and remain until all modules are converted.
 Any new findings should be documented there or in the general HOWTO.